Shapedsundew9/erasmus-gp/egppy/egppy/gc_graph/docs/graph.md

 ### Meta-Types

-There are two meta-types:
+There are several meta-types:

-- **hoany**: Homogeneous any type.
+- **egp_hoany**: Homogeneous any type.
 This meta type is used to show that a container holds only one type of object that will be resolved at runtime.
 It means that an 'is_instance_of' codon can confirm the type of one element and the container type can become more concrete.
-- **heany**: Hetrogeneous any type.
+- **egp_heany**: Hetrogeneous any type.
 This meta type means that the objects in a container cannot be assumed to be the same and must individually by made more concrete is 'is_instance_of' codons.
+Sometimes referred to as an 'unknown' type.
+- **egp_invalid**: The invalid type.
+Used for error conditions and testing.
+- **egp_number**: A base type that defines the numeric operators which can be inherited by all builtin python and custom numeric types.
+- **egp_complex**: Similar to number but for complex types.
+- **egp_rational**: Similar to number but for rational types.
+- **egp_real**: Similar to number but for rational types.
+- **egp_integral**: Similar to number but for rational types.

 _hoany_ can be thought of as an optimisation of _heany_.
 In both cases the type(s) they represent can only be resolved at runtime.